Proactive intervention: The key to managing mature assets | SLB

 Global Intervention Director, Reservoir Performance Intervention

-Based in Paris and backed by over 30 years of experience in the oil and gas industry, Matthew is responsible for technical guidance on all aspects of intervention services, including service delivery, technology development, and advancement of intervention techniques.
+Based in Paris and backed by more than 30 years of experience in the oil and gas industry, Matthew is responsible for technical guidance on all aspects of intervention services, including service delivery, technology development, and advancement of intervention techniques.
 He has held roles both in the field and in senior management across wireline, slickline, coiled tubing, and testing services in North America, Saudi Arabia, Kuwait, and Bahrain.
 Matthew also holds multiple intervention-related patents and has published several papers and articles on the subject.